monarc-project/monarc-project.github.io/content/pages/community/contribution-guidelines.md

 Please be aware of the following things when filing bug reports:

-Please be aware of the following things when filing bug reports:

 1. Avoid raising duplicate issues.
 Use the GitHub issue search feature to check whether your bug report has been mentioned in the past.
 2. When filing bug reports about exceptions or tracebacks, please include the